mavam/gitdub/README.md

 ===========

 The [YAML](http://www.yaml.org) configuration file contains the list of repositories that gitdub tracks.
-It consists of three major sections: *(i)* `gitdub` for global parameters, *(ii)* `notifier` for options related to git-notifier, and *(iii)* `github` to configure the github repositories to track.
+The first section `(gitdub:)` specifies global options, such as the interfaces gitdub should bind to and ports to listen on.
+Moreover, you can control the behavior of the first chunk of data.
+When setting `silent_init:` to true, gitdub will only fast-forward to the current commit and begin mailing diffs after the next push (or after hitting the *Test Hook* button).
+Otherwise gitdub sends exactly one email per commit since the first commit in the repository.

-The first section `gitdub` specifies global options, such as the interfaces gitdub should bind to and ports to listen on.
-The second section describes the behavior of git-notifier, e.g., the sender of the email (`from:`), the receivers (`to:`), and the prefix of the email subject (`subject:`).
-The thrid section `gitdub` contains a list of repository entries, where each entry must at least contain an `id` field.
+The second section `(notifier:)` describes the behavior of git-notifier.
+Here you can the configure a global sender of the emails (`from:`), the receivers (`to:`), and the prefix of the email subject (`subject:`).

+The third section (`github:`) contains a list of github repository entries, where each entry must at least contain an `id` field.
 If an item does not contain any further options, the globals from the `notifier` section apply.
-However, in most cases it makes sense to override these globals with repository-specific information, e.g.:
+However, in most cases it makes sense to override the globals with repository-specific information, e.g.:

     notifier:
       # The email sender.
 (Can be overriden for each repository.)